shermanlo77/oxwasp_phd/README.md

 The left-hand side shows an x-ray projection of an additive manufactured cuboid.
 Its edges appeared curved due to spot and panel effects and this can be fixed using shading correction.
 The right-hand side shows the *p*-values of the resulting inference.
 Lighter colours show evidence of a defect and they successfully highlighted voids put in there purposefully.

 ## How to Use (Linux recommended)
 Requires *Maven* as well as *Java Runtime Environment* and *Java Development Kit*.

 Run the command
 ```
 mvn -f modefilter package
 ```
-to compile the *Java* code.
-The compiled `.jar` file is stored in `modefilter/target/Empirical_Null_Filter-X.X.X.jar` and can be used as an *ImageJ* plugin.
-Copies of libraries are stored in `modefilter/target/libs/` and would need to be installed in *ImageJ* as well.
+to compile the *Java* code for the empirical null filter.
+The compiled `.jar` files are `modefilter/target/Empirical_Null_Filter-X.X.X.jar` and other required libraries in `modefilter/target/libs/`.
+On startup, *MATLAB* read and recognise these `.jar` files using the directory specified in `javaclasspath.txt`.

 Download the data from [*Figshare*](https://figshare.com/s/d7371af48d950eeec592) and unzip the zip file.
-The data is stored in the directory `data/`.
-The `data/` directory can be stored elsewhere by specifying where it is in the *MATLAB* script `getDataDirectory.m`.
+The data is to be stored in the directory `data/`.
+Otherwise, the location of the data can be specified  in the *MATLAB* script `getDataDirectory.m`.

-On startup, *MATLAB* reads in the `.jar` files from the file `javaclasspath.txt`.

 The following *MATLAB* products are required:
 * Curve Fitting Toolbox